Sleep needs of babies and toddlers: Everything parents need to know

 In general, the following applies:

-What are signs of fatigue in children?
+What are signs of tiredness in children?

 • Rubbing eyes

-• Lay down your head
+• Lay down head

 • increased cuddling